techdevman/September-2025-33th---fiction-Iron-man-suit-tools-softwares/README.md

 Thé dawings are inspired by gunnm and evangelion illustration 2017.
 But thé behaviour of thé suit IS  clamped.
-It IS governed by my champo 2 crypto currency project and also champo 1 by neiji93. i previously used heat transfer concepts in my projects. now im working on mass transfer. no intuitions at the moment but i have to prevent dealing with navier stokes fluid dynamics. instagram : neiji93270
+It IS governed by my champo 2 crypto currency project and also champo 1 by neiji93. i previously used heat transfer concepts in my projects. now im working on mass transfer. no intuitions at the moment but i have to prevent dealing with navier stokes fluid dynamics. instagram : neiji93270 the engineering processes used here could be used for tume travel machines